-For the ATRP reactions a solution of MeOH/H2O/MeCN 4:1:2 v/v/v was degassed via three freeze-pump-thaw cycles and the transfer-flask headspace sparged with nitrogen for 20 minutes.
-A Schlenk tube with a stir bar was evacuated and backfilled with nitrogen thrice and then charge with sulfobetaine methacrylate (0.75 mmol/coupon).
+For the ATRP reactions, a solution of MeOH/H2O/MeCN 4:1:2 v/v/v was degassed via three freeze-pump-thaw cycles and the transfer-flask headspace was sparged with nitrogen for 20 minutes.
+A Schlenk tube with stir bar was evacuated and backfilled with nitrogen three times and then charged with sulfobetaine methacrylate (0.75 mmol/coupon).
 In a separate tube, the procedure was carried out with CuBr (1 µeq resp. total SBMA), CuBr2 (0.2 µeq), and bpy (2.5 µeq).
-The monomer was dissolved in the deoxygenated solvent mixture (25 mL/coupon) and also the catalyst in a separate flask (1.5 mL/coupon).
-The reaction flask was placed in an oil bath maintained at 35 °C and membrane coupons were introduced through nitrogen counterflow.
-Once the reaction temperature was reached, the catalyst complex mixture was injected through a cannula and the reaction started for the specified times (5 h or 10 h).
+The monomer was dissolved in the deoxygenated-solvent mixture (25 mL/coupon), as was the catalyst in a separate flask (1.5 mL/coupon).
+The reaction flask was placed in an oil bath maintained at 35 °C, and membrane coupons were introduced through a nitrogen counterflow.
+Once the reaction temperature was reached, the catalyst complex mixture was injected through a cannula, and the reaction proceeded for the specified time (5 or 10 h).

-After the specified reaction time coupons were retrieved and immediately washed with acetonitrile and ethanol.
-Lastly, PAN-brush-pSBMA coupons 4 were washed in ultrapure water on an orbital shaker for at least 24 h during which the water was exchanged three times.
-Coupons were stored at ambient conditions in ultrapure water until further use.
+After the specified reaction time, the coupons were retrieved and immediately washed with acetonitrile and ethanol.
+Finally, PAN-brush-pSBMA coupons 4 were washed in ultrapure water on an orbital shaker for at least 24 h during which the water was replaced three times.
+Coupons were stored under ambient conditions in ultrapure water until further use.

 Results and Discussion